Bermuda Insolvency Law in 60 Seconds

 Insolvency law in Bermuda is principally regulated by the Companies Act 1981 and the Companies (Winding-Up) Rules 1982, supplemented by a wide body of case law.
-The following guidance is summary only.

-- Establishing insolvency will enable a creditor to petition the court for the appointment of a liquidator, and may also have other consequences (for example, when a company is insolvent, directors must exercise their powers in the best interests of the company having regard to the interests of its creditors rather than its members).
-The meembers of a company can also voluntarily appoint a liquidator by passing a members’ resolution.
-If at the time of the resolution the directors are unable to confirm and declare that the company is unable to pay its debts as they fall due then the voluntary winding-up will be conducted subject to the control of the creditors who will, for example, be entitled to nominate and appoint the liquidators.
+- Establishing insolvency will enable a creditor to petition the court for the appointment of a liquidator, and may also have other consequences (for example, when a company is insolvent, directors must exercise their powers in the best interests of the company having primary regard to the interests of its creditors).
+The members of a company can also voluntarily place the company into liquidation by passing a members’ resolution.
+If at the time of the resolution the directors are unable to confirm and declare that the company is solvent, then the voluntary winding up will be conducted under the control of the creditors who will, for example, be entitled to nominate and appoint the liquidators.

-- Under Bermuda law, a liquidator has the power to disclaim onerous property or unprofitable or unsaleable contracts with the approval of the Court.
-Any person who suffers a loss as a result of the disclaimer shall be deemed to be a creditor and may prove in the liquidation the amount of the debt.
+- Under Bermuda law, a liquidator has the power to disclaim onerous property or unprofitable or unsaleable contracts with the approval of the court.
+Any person who suffers a loss as a result of the disclaimer shall be deemed to be a creditor and may prove in the liquidation for the amount of the debt.

-- When a company goes into winding-up, any mutual debts between the company and a creditor will be mandatorily set-off.
+- When a company goes into liquidation, any mutual debts between the company and a creditor will be mandatorily set-off.
 However, any creditor who extended credit to the company at a time when it had notice that the company was in difficulties cannot set-off.
 There are no supplementary provisions under Bermuda law relating to contractual netting.